-- 14.1 The Health Act 2006 (Smoke free legislation) requires drivers of hackney carriages and private hire vehicles to ensure that their vehicles remain smoke free at all times, even when the vehicle is not being used for licensed purposes.
+- 15.1 The Health Act 2006 (Smoke free legislation) requires drivers of hackney carriages and private hire vehicles to ensure that their vehicles remain smoke free at all times, even when the vehicle is not being used for licensed purposes.
 The law applies to anything that can be smoked.
-This includes:- - cigarettes, pipes (including water pipes such as shisha and hookah pipes)

-- cigars and herbal cigarettes, electronic cigarettes and vaping products - 14.2 Drivers are to ensure that at least two legible no smoking signs are prominently displayed in the vehicle and are clearly visible to passengers...

-Failure to comply with the requirements of this legislation will be a criminal offence.
+This includes:- cigarettes, pipes (including water pipes such as shisha and hookah pipes) cigars and herbal cigarettes. - 15.2 The Licensing Authority further prohibits the use of electronic cigarettes and vaping products inside the vehicle. - 15.3 Drivers are to ensure that at least two legible no smoking signs are prominently displayed in the vehicle and are clearly visible to passengers. - 15.4 Failure to comply with the requirements of this legislation will be a criminal offence.